No. of Players: 2

-Declaration of War or Peace Treaty – Choose your adventure
+Declaration of War or Maintaining the Peace – Choose your adventure

-You, a tireless knight and your 6 men are entrusted to travel across the lands and deliver a most urgent message.
-The deadline is at hand and only you and your men are trusted to inform the neighbouring kingdom of their yield to arms.
+You, a tireless knight, and your 6 men are entrusted to travel across the lands and deliver a most urgent message.
+The deadline is at hand and only you and your men are trusted to inform the neighbouring kingdom of their yield to conflict.
 Deliver your king’s wishes and be heralded the greatest knight in the land.

 StormGate is a grid game that is played on a 4×6 grid.
 Each player has 8 pieces (stones); 6 soldiers, 1 knight and 1 king.
 Only 3 soldiers and the knight are allowed on the board at one time.
 The king is reserved for the King’s Court version of the game.

 Legal moves are made in a forward or lateral motion.
 No piece can move backwards on the field – with the exception of the knight only after passing the river (halfway point).
 On opposite ends of the board, on the home line is your opponents Gate.
 The idea of the game is to get your knight to your opponents gate.

 Each player can move a single soldier 1 space, or the knight 2 spaces.
 Soldiers in an adjacent row can leap frog forward or sidewards for both offensive and defensive strategies.
 Beginners will surely see that it resembles checkers and chess in a way, so almost everyone will get the hang of it right off the bat.